You have the right to raise your concerns about the information, service or care you receive from My Aged Care, your assessor or service provider.

 - first talk to your service provider about your concerns

-- make a complaint to the Aged Care Complaints Commissioner, if you can’t resolve the issue with your service provider.
+- make a complaint to the Aged Care Quality and Safety Commission, if you can’t resolve the issue with your service provider.

 Raising concerns with a service provider